tjheffner/jekyll-portfolio/readme.md

 *** TO DO ***
 - reorder projects on homepage
 - slideshow / side scroll functionality for double scribble
-- add rock paper scissors project
+- add rock paper scissors project [php having issues with jekyll]
 - cajon project?
 - epifoodus, but not until i make the changes i want -- possible reboot/refactoring